Helperbird/website/src/pages/help/features/how-to-stop-animations-on-any-website.md

 youtubeId: vwT8SAJfU3E
 cardTitle: Reduce Motion
+featureDescription:
-featureDescription: Learn how to enable Reduced Motion in Helperbird to reduce animations on websites, creating a calmer and more comfortable browsing experience.
+  Learn how to enable Reduced Motion in Helperbird to reduce animations on websites, creating a calmer and more comfortable browsing experience.
 Perfect for those sensitive to motion.
 date: 2016-01-01
+headerTags:
-headerTags: [
+  [
+    { tag: 'what-is-reduced-motion', title: 'What is Reduced Motion?' }, {
+      tag: 'how-to-turn-on-reduced-motion-in-helperbird',
-  { tag: "what-is-reduced-motion", title: "What is Reduced Motion?" }, { tag: "how-to-turn-on-reduced-motion-in-helperbird", title: "How to Turn On Reduced Motion in Helperbird" }, { tag: "enjoy-a-calmer-experience", title: "Enjoy a Calmer Experience" }, { tag: "video-tutorial", title: "Video Tutorial" }, { tag: "need-more-help", title: "Need More Help?" }
+      title: 'How to Turn On Reduced Motion in Helperbird' },
+    { tag: 'enjoy-a-calmer-experience', title: 'Enjoy a Calmer Experience' }, { tag: 'video-tutorial', title: 'Video Tutorial' }, { tag: 'need-more-help', title: 'Need More Help?' }
   ]

 tags: features
 url: help/how-to-stop-animations-on-any-website/
 permalink: help/how-to-stop-animations-on-any-website/
 ---

 ## What is Reduced Motion?

 Reduced Motion is an accessibility feature that tones down animations on websites, making them simpler and easier on the eyes.
 It helps create a more comfortable viewing experience, especially for those sensitive to motion.

 ---